HeWhoRoams/TV_series_TVDB_Sync/README.md

 Run the script:

-    python rename_series.py
+    python TVDB_sync.py

-Follow the prompts to rename files in the current directory or its subdirectories.
+Follow the prompts to rename files in the current directory or its subdirectories, or use test mode for automated validation.

+---

-Troubleshooting
+#### Troubleshooting

 Common Issues:

-"Command not found" or "ModuleNotFoundError":
+- "Command not found" or "ModuleNotFoundError":

-Ensure Python and required libraries are installed.
+  - Ensure Python and required libraries are installed.

-Check that pip install completed successfully.
+  - Check that pip install completed successfully.

-Permission Errors:
+- Permission Errors:

-On Linux, you may need to run the script with sudo if accessing protected directories.
+  - On Linux, you may need to run the script with sudo if accessing protected directories.

 Logging:
 The script provides detailed logs in the terminal.
 If you encounter issues, copy the error message and search for solutions or create an issue on the GitHub repository.

-Contributing
+#### Contributing
 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 Contributions are welcome!